James Tomlin

 Charlie 24 US Navy

-Sheila 21 Senior Bucknell University 1st Team All CIF Water Polo
+Sheila 21 1st Team All CIF Water Polo, Bucknell University Grad, PhD Program Duke University Phd

 Tyler 21 Graduate Colorado University, Computer Engineer

-Trey 19 Sophomore Colorado University 2021 All Sate Goalie Soccer
+Trey 19 Sophomore Colorado University 2021 All State Goalie Soccer

 Andrew 19 Sophomore Moorpark JC Business Owner Auto Detailing